jgoodies/multi_server_stats/README.md

 # multi_server_stats
-bash script that gathers hourly average traffic statistics from multiple servers and sends it to telegram
+Bash script that gathers hourly average traffic statistics (outgoing) from multiple servers and sends it to Telegram using bot.

 on servers for monitoring: